-Currently, I am accepting Medicare and I am in the process of joining other insurance networks.
-But, you may be able to utilize your insurance benefits by asking your insurance company if you have out of network benefits.
+Currently, I am accepting Athem Blue Cross, Blue Shield, Blue Cross & Blue Shield, Cigna, Health Net HMO and EPO, Medicare, Medicare Advantage, MHN, and Molina.
+If your insurance is not listed here you may be able to utilize your insurance benefits by asking your insurance company if you have out of network benefits.
 If so, I can provide you with the necessary and completed paperwork for you to submit to your insurance company for reimbursement.
 The amount reimbursed varies and you would need to talk that over with your insurance company.

 Where is Your Office?